n1x1l/n1x1l.github.io/_pages/about.md

 Hi!
 I am an MS by Research student at the [IPCV Lab](https://www.ee.iitm.ac.in/ipcvlab/)[ at IIT Madras](https://www.iitm.ac.in/), where I carry out my research under the supervision of [Prof. AN Rajagopalan](https://www.ee.iitm.ac.in/~raju/).
 My research interests largely lie in the area of diffusion models and their applications to image restoration tasks.

-Prior to my work at IIT Madras, I completed my undergraduate studies with a B.Tech in Electronics and Communication Engineering (ECE) at [IIIT Kalyani](http://iiitkalyani.ac.in/), where I conducted my research under the supervision of [Dr. Pratik Chakraborty](https://iiitkalyani.ac.in/php/facultymainpage/pc.html) in maximisation of secrecy throughput in wireless cognitive radios under the presence of an active eavesdropper.
+Prior to my work at IIT Madras, I completed my undergraduate studies with a B.Tech in Electronics and Communication Engineering (ECE) at [IIIT Kalyani](http://iiitkalyani.ac.in/), where I conducted my research under the supervision of [Dr. Pratik Chakraborty](https://iiitkalyani.ac.in/php/facultymainpage/pc.html) in secrecy throughput improvements under CSI-availability in wireless cooperative cognitive radios.

 I am always on the lookout for something interesting out there that adds value, irrespective of the domain of applications.
 Nature whispers in and manifests itself through the language of mathematics and I endeavor to hone my linguisitic (mathematical) skills on a daily basis to be a better listener to the exemplary sounds of nature.